gap-system/gap-distribution/wininst/README.md

 The gap.nsi sctipt may be updated on any machine.
-Install there the GAP release which you would like to wrap into the Windows installer, and read `wininst.g` using this GAP installation.
+Install there the GAP release which you would like to wrap into the Windows installer, and read `wininst.g` using this GAP installation (remember to call GAP with `-r` option to avoid adding locally installed packages from your `.gap/pkg` directory).
 This will produce `nsiscript.mid` file.
 Now call
 ```
 cat nsiscript.top nsiscript.mid nsiscript.bottom > gap.nsi
 ```